Te Wahipounamu: Legal requirements

-Most of the land in Te Wahipounamu is owned by the Crown (government and the people of New Zealand) and administered by the Department of Conservation (New Zealand).
+Most of the land in Te Wahipounamu is owned by the Crown (government and the people of New Zealand) and administered by the Department of Conservation.
 The most important regulations are the National Parks Act 1980, the Conservation Act 1987, and Reserves Act 1977, which were not made specifically for Te Wahipounamu but apply as they are for all of New Zealand.
 There is a legislative mandate for the preservation and protection of natural and historic resources to maintain their intrinsic value, provide for their appreciation and recreational enjoyment by the public, and safeguard options of future generations.

 Treaty of Waitangi

 The Treaty of Waitangi grants the Ngāi Tahu people prestige and authority over the land.
 The Department of Conservation is obligated to oblige to the principles of this treaty.
 This implies a partnership agreement with the Ngāi Tahu people.
 This partnership involves an annual business planning process with the Ngāi Tahu iwi (the overarching tribal authority), which gives the Ngāi Tahu an opportunity to engage in and contribute to the operational management of the property.

-The treaty was not always honored though, but a settlement was made around the time Te Wahipounamu was declared a World Heritage Area.
+The treaty was not always honoured though, but a settlement was made around the time Te Wahipounamu was declared a World Heritage Area.
 The implications of this settlement were threefold.
-First Mount Cook became Aoraki / Mount Cook and 88 other topographic features were agreed to have dual Maori/English names.
+First Mount Cook became Aoraki / Mount Cook and 88 other topographic features were agreed to have dual Māori/English names.
 Secondly, the title for Aoraki was returned to the Ngāi Tahu Tribe who then in turn gifted it to the people of New Zealand.
 And finally the Tribe was given rights of access and temporary occupancy for the gathering of traditional foods and materials.